mrsanjays/Air-quality-index/README.md

 𝐓𝐨𝐨𝐥𝐬 𝐔𝐬𝐞𝐝 : • Tools and Algorithm used: Python, Numpy, Pandas,Matplotlib, sklearn, Random Forest Classifier

-• IDE : Jupyter Notebook
+• IDE : Google Colab Notebook

-Explanation link to Youtube

 Here I have 1st calculated the AQI values based upon the values of different pollutants present in air using AQI calculation formula and then done prediction of the air quality for any value of AQI.
 (If you are predicting the Air Quality Values using your model It will be a regression problem)